Last Updated on by Jeremy

 Okay, so maybe we can't all afford to rent out a multi-room villa with rooms of the moai, but hopefully this guide proves to you that visiting Easter Island can be possible no matter your budget.
 Book a good one, check out our photos of the moai and tips for driving in Easter Island, and get ready for a wonderful trip!
 So all we have to ask now is simply this: when are you visiting?

-Looking for more from Easter Island?
+Looking for more articles from Easter Island?
 Check out our article How to Visit Easter Island Without Spending a Lot Of Money for more of our favorite tips!